rileyherman/accessibility-dev-day/README.md

 Note: the screen reader reads the screen aloud.
 Please make sure your volume is audible and, if circumstances require, you to wear headphones.

+I won't go into detail myself as I'm probably not the best person to instruct you on these things.
+For a select few of these screen readers, I'll direct you to their tutorials.
+I found them pretty good.

-#### VoiceOver on Mac
+#### VoiceOver

-Since it's at the operating system level, VoiceOver is not limited to websites.
-However, for this workshop we'll use it exclusively with browser.
+Like anything at the operating system level, VoiceOver is not limited to websites.
 To enable, press Cmd+F5.
 Chances are you haven't enabled this before, so you'll likely get a tutorial pop-up.
 I recommend you go through this tutorial.
+Just so you know, Cmd+F5 also turns it off.

 #### NVDA

-I won't go over this one in detail, but just for the completeness of a Windows option I'll direct you to [the NVDA website](https://www.nvaccess.org/).
+Just for transparency, I don't have a Windows computer so I didn't try this nor the next one.
+I'll just direct you to [the NVDA website](https://www.nvaccess.org/).
 You'll need to download and install this one.

+#### Narrator

+Narrator is the built in screen reader for Windows.
+Apparently it was horrible but is now seemingly actually usable.
+Again, I'll direct you to [their guide](https://support.microsoft.com/en-us/windows/complete-guide-to-narrator-e4397a0d-ef4f-b386-d8ae-c172f109bdb1)

 #### ChromeVox

-I started writing a tutorial but honestly [this one was better](https://youtu.be/fpbIsN31hLM).
-Another handy link is (this list of shortcuts)[https://docs.google.com/document/d/13OY6SbnnD3TeMXf_luSA1vQVHQA150Azizbh140XIMQ/pub]
+ChromeVox documentation isn't particularly fantastic so I started writing a tutorial but then I found that [this one was better](https://youtu.be/fpbIsN31hLM).
+Another handy link is [this list of shortcuts](https://docs.google.com/document/d/13OY6SbnnD3TeMXf_luSA1vQVHQA150Azizbh140XIMQ/pub)

+#### Orca

+Orca has a built in tutorial much like VoiceOver.
+You can find out how to get started with that [here](https://www.a11yproject.com/posts/2021-09-03-getting-started-with-orca/).
+Another good resource if you're stuck is [this](https://help.ubuntu.com/community/Accessibility).
+It's installed by default on anything with the GNOME desktop.

 #### Tasks